 Case studies (or success stories if you like) have multiple uses throughout the B2B marketing funnel and elsewhere:

-- At the beginning – as a component of your B2B marketing to show that this is not your first time
+- At the beginning – as a component of your B2B Tech Marketing to show that this is not your first time

 - During – as part of your tactical marketing plan to overcome objections or refocus the prospect